StonyBrookNLP/SLDS-Stories/README.md

-Code for Storytelling in a Switching Dynamical System for EMNLP-IJCNLP 2019 submission.
+Code for Storytelling in a Switching Dynamical System for ACL 2020 submission.

 Structure: